Petroleum Bulk Storage Facility Distribution Strategy Study

 A study to provide recommendations related to petroleum bulk storage facilities.

-NRCAN needed an expert-level study to provide recommendations on strategic locations and costs of facilities in order to aid the Canadian governemnt in developing a new petroleum bulk storage and distribution strategy.
+NRCAN needed an expert-level engineering consulting partner to provide recommendations on strategic locations and costs of facilities in order to aid the Canadian government in developing a new petroleum bulk storage and distribution strategy.

 Vista conducted a study to estimate the cost of expanding petroleum storage capacity in Canada considering the following: